You will have different challenges depending on the age of your Chinese students.

 They won’t admit to not understanding your lessons and will be reluctant to ask questions.

-To keep students engaged, you will need to vary your lessons by using things like videos, stories, pictures, jokes, student projects and role-plays.
+To keep students engaged, you'll need to vary your lessons by using things like videos, stories, pictures, jokes, student projects and role-plays.

 At the same time, you’ll need to keep your lessons simple enough to be understood while ensuring students are continually learning.